Self-paced

 Evaluation of a model

-To evaluate a model there are certain sets of metrics, which are distinguished according to whether a model allows classification or regression.
+To evaluate a model, there are certain sets of metrics that are distinguished according to whether a model allows classification or regression.

 Metrics for classification models